 Hi my name is Melissa Keil.
-Helping babies come into the world safely and helping parents through the pregnancy & Birth journey gently is my passion!!
+Helping babies come into the world safely, helping Mother's through labor with joy and helping parents through the pregnancy & Birth journey gently is my passion!!

 "Relaxation is imperative to a smooth birthing process .
 If you are tense or terrified that can stall the labor .
 Preperation for birth can help you to relax and trust your body to do what it was meant to do."

 Serving your needs from the beginning of pregnancy to the beginning of parenthood in The Inland Empire, Orange County, San Bernardino County and parts of Los Angeles County.